-Louisiana College is a private institution of higher education located in Pineville.
-Affiliated with the Louisiana Baptist Convention, it serves approximately 1,300 students.
+Louisiana Christian University (formerly Louisiana College) is a private institution of higher education located in Pineville.
+Affiliated with the Louisiana Baptist Convention, it serves approximately 1,500 students.

 Men's sports include baseball, basketball, cross country, football, golf, soccer and tennis; while women's sports include basketball, cross country, soccer, softball and tennis.